boldradius/total-map/README.md

 <pre><code>
 `Total[A, List[A]]`
 </code></pre>where `A` is in type class `Id`,
-'Total' is a total map, so every key in the key type has a corresponding value in the map.
+`Total` is a total map, so every key in the key type has a corresponding value in the map.
 When we add alternatives to a type in `Id`, we obtain a way to update any `Total` collections that have that type as the key.